MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 - Try walking around and gazing at your surroundings so that HoloLens can scan them more completely.
 - If you've placed a lot of holograms, try removing some.

 If you're still having problems, trying running the Calibration app.
 This app calibrates your HoloLens just for you to help keep your holograms looking their best.
-To do this, go to **Settings** > **System** > **Utilities**.
+To do that, go to **Settings** > **System** > **Utilities**.
 Under **Calibration**, select **Open Calibration**.

 [Back to list](#list)

 ## "Finding your space" message

 When HoloLens is learning or loading a space, you may see a brief message that says "Finding your space."
-If this message displays for more than a few seconds, you'll see another message under the Start menu that says "Still looking for your space."
+If this message displays for more than a few seconds, another message can be found under the Start menu that says "Still looking for your space."

 These messages mean that HoloLens is having trouble mapping your space.
-When this happens, you can open apps, but you can't place holograms in your environment.
+When that happens, you can open apps, but you can't place holograms in your environment.

 If you see these messages often, try one or more of the following fixes: